ChristinWhite/iosWorkflows/1password.md

 location.href = 'onepassword://search/' + domainString;
 ```

-### Bookmarklet: Search 1Password for...?
+### Search 1Password for...?
 If Empty Search for Domain

 This bookmarklet combines the prior two.
 I don't usually leave 1Password item names as just the domain names but I figured having it doesn't hurt to have this as a backup option.